Record Keeping Requirements

 Employees Accessing Their own File

-Under the Data Protection Act employees have a right to access their personnel file and obtain information with regard to why data is being stored and how it is being processed/used.
+Under the Data Protection Act and GDPR, employees have a right to access their personnel file and obtain information with regard to why data is being stored and how it is being processed/used.

 If an employee wishes to see details of any data an employer holds on them they should usually make the request in writing, this is known as a Data Subject Access Request.
-On receipt of such a request, you as employer have 40 days to respond to the query.
-A company may reserve the right to charge £10 per request.
+On receipt of such a request, the employer has one month to respond to the query.
+A company may not charge a fee in most circumstances.

 With this in mind, employers should: